cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 5. Objects (traffic lane, road)

 Five convolution layers are followed by four fully-connected layers.
 That layers should learn how the steering angle depends on car's position on the road.
 Three fully connected layers have linear exponential activation (ELU).
-The last layer has the TANH activation and should provide the desired steering angle in range -1..+1 (that corresponds to -25..+25 degrees).
+The last layer has the TANH activation and should provide the desired steering angle in range -1...+1 (that corresponds to -25..+25 degrees).

 The TANH activation was chosen because it smoothly maps real numbers into range (-1,1).

 The size of convolution and flatten layers was chosen by trial and error as a compromise between accuracy and training time.

-In the final version the network has 304,501 trainable parameters and and training one epoch takes about 180 seconds on a GPU instance in cloud.
+In the final version the network has 304,501 trainable parameters and training one epoch takes about 180 seconds on a GPU instance in cloud.

 ### Reducing overfitting ###